 They fell straight to 19th after the Start in a time of 5.59s and maintained that position after Split 1 in a time of 15.45.

 Seun and Ngozi were 20th after Split 2 in a time of 24.46s and remained there after Split 3 (34.86), Split 4 (41.34s) and Finish.

 For Heat 4, they finished 20th again in the 20-woman race in a time of 52.53s.
 After the Start, they were 19th in a time of 5.66s but fell to 20th after Split 1 in a time of 17.57s.

 They remained there after Split 2 (24.61), Split 3 (34.98), Split 4 (41.47) and finish.

-Germany had Gold, while United States of America and Canada went home with Silver medal and Bronze respectively.
+Germany had Gold, while the United States of America and Canada went home with the Silver medal and Bronze respectively.